Therapist Take Thursday: Sreela Roy-Greene On Springtime Anxiety

 Why does mental health get worse in spring?

-For most people, their mental health improves once winter fades and warmer weather of spring begins.
-For other people, it’s the opposite.
-This could be due to the springtime blues, spring-onset seasonal affective disorder (sometimes called “reverse SAD”), social pressures that can come with the warmer months, or major life transitions that coincide with spring.
+Mental health getting worse in the spring could be due to the springtime blues, spring-onset seasonal affective disorder (sometimes called “reverse SAD”), social pressures that can come with the warmer months, or major life transitions that coincide with spring.
 If you think you might be experiencing seasonal depression or another mental health condition, meeting with a mental health care provider is recommended.

 What season is the best for mental health?

-There’s no one-size-fits-all when it comes to mental health.
-For some people, the winter months are the hardest, given the cold and gloomy weather in many places.
+There’s no one-size-fits-all or specific season that is the best when it comes to mental health.
+For some people, the late fall or winter months are the hardest, given the cold and gloomy weather in many places.
 For others, the warmer months and their many social pressures can impact mental well-being the most.
-To support your mental-health year round, it may help to cultivate healthy daily routines—like exercising and engaging socially—which may play a vital role in overall well-being.
+To support your mental health year-round, it may help to cultivate healthy daily routines—like exercising and engaging socially—which may play a vital role in overall well-being.

 What are the psychological effects of spring?